What is the Tenex Procedure?

-Tenex procedure at a glance
+Tenex procedure at a glance:

-- Tenex procedures are typically performed on an outpatient basis using local anesthesia, and generally take less than 30 minutes.
+- Tenex procedures are typically performed on an outpatient basis using local anesthesia and generally take less than 30 minutes.

 - Benefits of the Tenex procedure include fast pain relief, fast return to normal activity and no risks from surgery.

-How is the Tenex procedure performed?
+How is the Tenex Procedure Performed?

 The instrument uses ultrasound frequency that is designed not to damage the surrounding healthy tissue.
 The Tenex system then gently removes the broken up scar tissue.
 Instead of applying stitches, the incision is closed using an adhesive bandage and the procedure is complete.

 More than 10 million American’s suffer from chronic tendon pain that affects daily activities, such as participating in exercise and sports activities, picking up heavy objects, and even shaking hands.
-Tenex is a good option for patients who have been struggling with chronic tendon pain and are looking for an alternative to cortisone shots, physical therapy or traditional tendon repair surgery.

-Primary benefits of the Tenex procedure are:
+Primary benefits of the Tenex procedure include:

 - Relief of chronic pain